kalfaro/kalfaro/README.md

+# 🚧 Under Construction

+Hi there! 👋
+This GitHub profile is currently **under construction**.
+I’m actively working on new projects and improvements — stay tuned!

 # 👋 Hi, I'm Kenneth Alfaro

 💻 Full-Stack Software Engineer with a passion for building scalable and modern web applications using **Ruby on Rails**, **Angular**, and **AWS**.